coolseven/face-platform-sdk/README.md

 ```

 ## Events
-- a `Coolseven\FacePlatformSdk\Events\AccessTokenRefreshed` Event will be fired after face set created.
+- a `Coolseven\FacePlatformSdk\Events\AccessTokenRefreshed` Event will be fired after access token been refreshed.
 ```php
 $accessToken = $accessTokenRefreshedEvent->getRefreshedAccessToken;
 ```

-- a `Coolseven\FacePlatformSdk\Events\FaceSetCreated` Event will be fired after face set created.
+- a `Coolseven\FacePlatformSdk\Events\FaceSetCreated` Event will be fired after a new face set been created.
 ```php
 $faceSetId = $faceSetCreatedEvent->getFaceSet()->getId();
 $rawResponse = $faceSetCreatedEvent->getRawResponse();
 ```

-- a `Coolseven\FacePlatformSdk\Events\FacesImported` Event will be fired after face set created.
+- a `Coolseven\FacePlatformSdk\Events\FacesImported` Event will be fired after new faces been imported
 ```php
 $importedFaces = $facesImported->getImportedFaces();
 $faceSetId = $facesImported->getFaceSetId();